Virunas/Virunas/README.md

 - 👋 Hi, I’m @FloofAHG
-- 👀 I’m interested in ...
+- 👀 I’m interested in game development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Javascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Virunas#0001
+- 📫 How to reach me: discord @virunas or at http://virunas.com

 <!---
 FloofAHG/FloofAHG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.